JustinLycklama/JustinLycklama/README.md

 </div>

 # Apple Specifics

-Spending years in iOS development, I like to dive into the device specific features of apple devices.

 Playing around with [Sirikit, App groups and Shortcuts](https://medium.com/tribalscale/sharing-data-with-siri-and-realm-646e7b50c2bb), I made a simple app to remember your location when you say a certin phrase, "That Looks Cool".

 Open the app later to see your saved locations, and export them into google maps or other platforms